 Construction & Material

-Fitness and grip in this shoe is strengthened by the intelligent shaft structure, which curves into a graceful yet steady arch and maintains the shoe’s structural integrity.
+Fitness and grip in this shoe are strengthened by the intelligent shaft structure, which curves into a graceful yet steady arch and maintains the shoe’s structural integrity.

-The ankle covering of Lockdown 2 is collared by high-cut fabric to maximize support and comfort.
+The ankle covering of this ankle support shoes is collared by high-cut fabric to maximize support and comfort.
 If you prefer a sleek design, then the UA’s simplistic color palette (black & white) and logo patch will certainly appeal to you.
 With slim inner padding made of synthetic textiles, the shoe is highly flexible.

 The UA Lockdown 2 turned out to be as comfortable as it is beautiful.
 Its textile reinforcements surrounding the feet efficiently relax the foot muscles, whereas the mesh tongue and collar hold your feet in a gentle embrace.

 For older players or athletes with weaker muscles, the UA Lockdown 2 is a great way to improve blood flow in the ankle while engaging in some fast-paced tennis action.

-Even considering the masterful material support, the most impressive feature of Lockdown 2 remains its untethered flexibility.
+Even considering the masterful material support, the most impressive feature of this best ankle support sneaker remains its untethered flexibility.
 The shoe allows your foot to easily stretch and swerve, without inhibiting your athletic instincts, which we believe is essential for preventing ankle injury.

 Furthermore, the Lockdown 2 is highly responsive, especially to quick jabs and jumps, so it can grant you improved agility in the court.